ing-bank/popmon/docs/source/introduction.rst

 To monitor the stability over time, we have developed popmon (**pop**\ ulation shift **mon**\ itor).
 Popmon takes as input a DataFrame (either pandas or Spark), of which one of the columns should represent the date, and will then produce a report that indicates how stable all other columns are over time.

-For each column, the stability is determined by taking a reference (for example the data on which you have trained your classifier) and contrasting each time slot to this reference.
+For each column, the stability is determined by taking a :doc:`reference <reference_types>` (for example the data on which you have trained your classifier) and contrasting each time slot to this reference.
 This can be done in various ways:

 * :doc:`Profiles <profiles>`: for example tracking the mean over time and contrasting this to the reference data.
 Similar analyses can be done with other summary statistics, such as median, min, max or quartiles.
 * :doc:`Comparisons <comparisons>`: statistically comparing each time slot to the reference data (for example using Kolmogorov-Smirnov, chi-squared, or Pearson correlation).